 Depending on the impacts and mitigation opportunities available for a given species and a given project area, compensatory mitigation for habitat impacts may take a variety of forms.
 These include:

 - Preservation of existing habitat – Acquisition of a conservation easement (a voluntary, legal agreement that permanently limits uses of the land in order to protect its conservation values) may be used to preserve existing habitat within or adjacent to the project area.

 - Enhancement or restoration – Wind developers may be able to offset habitat impacts from project infrastructure by enhancing or restoring equivalent areas of degraded or former habitat.

 - Monetary payment – Wind project proponents may make payment(s) into an established conservation fund or bank, or an in-lieu fee program.
-The Service defines a conservation bank as “a site or suite of sites established…to protect, and where feasible, improve habitat for a species.
+The U.S. Fish and Wildlife Service defines a conservation bank as “a site or suite of sites established…to protect, and where feasible, improve habitat for a species.
 Entities pursuing development that require mitigation can purchase ‘credits’ generated by perpetual conservation easements and conservation projects to offset impacts occurring elsewhere.”

 Considerations for compensatory mitigation

 An important consideration for compensatory mitigation measures is that they require an agreed-upon “biologically based currency” that can be used to balance the biological value of mitigation offsets against the impacts created.
 For example, a 2019 paper describes a method for quantifying the amount of habitat needed to provide equivalent biological value for grassland birds and waterfowl displaced by energy and transportation infrastructure.
 This method includes examples in which the offset habitat is similar to the affected habitat in terms of habitat type, geographical location, land use, and landscape composition, and in which the biological value of the offset habitat is dissimilar to the affected habitat.